 Home » Testimonials » Employee Testimonial Best Practices

-Last edited: January 10, 2022
+Last edited: October 18, 2022

 Table of content

 When you have to recruit top talent, you have to show that your organization has a lot to offer them.

-Also, in addition to employee testimonials, it is good practice to measure your current employee satisfaction.
-Try Trustmary for free!
+Also, in addition to employee testimonials, it’s good practice to measure your current employee satisfaction.

 Video content is the future of the internet.
 Wyzwol asked consumers how they prefer to learn about new products, 68% of respondents said they like to see short videos.

 A video testimonial by an employee that’s a minute long will potentially have much more impact than a two-page text testimonial.
 Videos are easy to understand and have more impact than other forms of content.

 After all, a video testimonial from an existing employee gives the viewer the opportunity to hear the message directly from the horse’s mouth, so to speak.